PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 The  [Migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli)
  feature in EF Core provides a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.

- open package manage console and select infrastructure project and install the following nugest
+ open package manage console and select infrastructure project and install the following nugets

  ```
 Install-Package Microsoft.EntityFrameworkCore.Tools